Pooch says 'Welcome to Toonhound!'Toonhound logo

 debate, is it not?

 More top strips followed from some equally-top talent.
-There was 'Troubled Souls',
+There was "Troubled Souls",

 by Garth Ennis and John McCrae which was set in Belfast, and Ennis teamed

-with Warren Pleece to give us 'True Faith', which looked at religion and belief
+with Warren Pleece to give us "True Faith", which looked at religion and belief

 through modern young eyes.
-'Third World War' returned for 'Book II' and 'Book III'
+"Third World War" returned for "Book II" and "Book III"

 and by the end of the comic's second year we even had Grant Morrison's

-'The New Adventures of Hitler' to stimulate debate and discussion.
+"'The New Adventures of Hitler" to stimulate debate and discussion.

-After issue 49, Fleetway decided to adapt 'Crisis' in to a new monthly format.
+After issue 49, Fleetway decided to adapt "Crisis" in to a new monthly format.

 Now we were presented with selections of stand-alone strips each month,

 as opposed to those on-going tales.
-'Crisis' was no comic now, rather it
+Sadly, it was wound up after just

-Well, it certainly didn't embrace its readership.
-From the very first issue
+readership.
+From the very first issue readers were simply dropped into the

-readers were simply dropped into the strips with ne'er an explanation and
+strips with ne'er an explanation and the most scant of editorial prologues.

-the most scant of editorial prologues.
-There wasn't even a welcoming page
+There wasn't even a welcoming page from the creative team, celebrating this

-its aims.
-The comic appeared to be preaching to the pre-converted.
-Indeed,
+new fortnightly title and setting out its aims.
+The comic appeared to be

-a year down the line it still lurked half-heartedly in the shadows on newsagents
+preaching to the pre-converted.
+Indeed, a year down the line it still lurked

-shelves, waiting to be 'discovered' by a wider readership who probably didn't
+"discovered" by a wider readership who probably didn't know it was

-up, they must have felt they were arriving late to a party to which they
+must have felt they were arriving late to a party to which they

 were never really invited in the first place!